Before you can sell or supply certain products in Great Britain, you must certify that they comply with UKCA marking regulations.

-UK Conformity Assessed (UKCA) is the required certification for products, equipment and machinery supplied to GB markets.
+UK Conformity Assessed (UKCA) is the required certification for products, equipment and machinery supplied to GB markets (England, Wales, and Scotland).

-However, some products are covered by UKCA but have special rules.
+A few additional products categories are covered by UKCA, but have special rules in place.
 We recommend consulting the GOV.UK website here for sector-specific guidance.

 These include: